newrelic/node-newrelic-mysql/CONTRIBUTING.md

 ### Testing Guidelines

-The MySql instrumentation module includes a suite of unit and functional tests which should be used to verify your changes don't break existing functionality.
+The MySql instrumentation module includes a suite of functional tests which should be used to verify your changes don't break existing functionality.

 Functional tests against specific versions of instrumented modules are stored